hapax/hapax.github.io/assets/teaching.md

 tests, but maths class was a meaningless game with rules I didn't need to know beyond the next quiz.
-The situation was so bad that, it wasn't until a physics class, at age 15, made me realise that I didn't know how to add fractions or multiply negative numbers.
+The situation was so bad that, it wasn't until a physics class, at age 15, that I realised I didn't know how to add fractions or multiply negative numbers.
-I had just never internalised those rules, and apparently they weren't needed to pass subsequent tests.
+I had just never internalised those rules.

 A few years later, taking philosophy at university, I encountered set theory.